Can I Use HSA or FSA Funds for Recovery Equipment?

 The governing standard comes from IRS Publication 502: medical expenses must be “primarily to alleviate or prevent a physical or mental disability or illness.”
 That word primarily does most of the work.
 An expense that’s primarily for general health, comfort, or wellness doesn’t qualify—even when a doctor recommends it.

-For recovery equipment: General wellness use—even with a physician recommendation—does not qualify without a specific diagnosed condition.
+For recovery equipment: General wellness use—even with a physician recommendation—does not qualify without a diagnosed condition.
 The diagnosis is what creates eligibility.

-The Complete Eligibility Spectrum — All 9 Device Categories
+The Complete Eligibility Spectrum — All 11 Device Categories

 Percussion massagers (Theragun) Generally Eligible* No for some models (direct HSA/FSA checkout) Low